Namibia

 What is there not to like?

-Please consider travelling to Namibia without an organised tour.
+Please consider visiting Namibia without an organised tour.
 You can quite easily navigate this country independently.
-If you like driving, this is surely one of the epic self-driving destinations.
+If you like driving, this is surely one of the unmissable epic self-driving destinations.

 Look at my Itineraries page to see the route I took.
 Apart from most of the roads being made up of never ending gravel, it really is a breeze.
 Get yourself a good 4WD and you’ll enjoy every moment.